knpuniversity/symfony-journey/knpu/container/dependency-injection-extensions.md

 Open up the TwigBundle class and double-click the directory tree at the top to move PhpStorm here.
 TwigBundle *does* have a `DependencyInjection` directory and a `TwigExtension` inside.
-So because this is there, it's automatically registered with the container.
+So because this is here, it's automatically registered with the container.
 We may not know what an extension does yet, but we know how it's all setup.